TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 particular state that indicates more diverse activity when taking quizzes correlates negatively with grade outcomes.

-A more important point is that the proposed model is a general model that can be applied to any such student interaction data.
-It is reasonable to expect that the model would be able to generate even more interesting patterns when it is applied to a data set with such interesting patterns.
-The specific data set used in our experiments is only to show the capacity of the model to reveal interesting and meaningful patterns in the data.
+A more important point is that the proposed model is completely general and thus can be applied to analyze any other data set.
+The actual utility of the patterns discovered from a particular data set is inevitably limited by the true patterns that the data set actually contains; it is reasonable to expect the model to be able to reveal even more interesting patterns when applied to data sets that contain such patterns.

 > It’s hard to say this from reviewing the figures alone, but the states
 > seem to be characterized almost entirely by the self-loops in the Markov